-- Droppings.
-This is the most obvious sign of a mice living with you.
+This is the most obvious sign of a mouse living with you.
 Their droppings are tiny though, about ¼ of an inch.
 They resemble little pellets and are a sign that the rodents in your unit have a source of food somewhere nearby.

-- Chewed materials.
-You may find small holes in bags of rice, cereal or cookies as the mice have found a new food source.
-Or scraps of paper, boxes or other nesting sources in the corners of your house.
+You may find small holes in bags of rice, cereal, or cookies as the mice have found a new food source.
+Or scraps of paper, boxes, or other nesting sources in the corners of your house.

 I Definitely Have Mice in my Apartment – Now What Should I do?